sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 (Bill K -10/01/2020)
 - bind-service - show vcap-services
 - Can I change migration v1 and then run it again? no, use show tables and see history

-- disposability in cloud enviroment, repeatable process - major theme
+- disposability in cloud environment, repeatable process - major theme
 - how can add a column to a table? any change you take (DDL) is captured in a new migration file, once migration file is executed, you cannot change it, it creates other tables other than time_entries table - flyway-schema-history table